 Jack and Julie believe that they are well situated for retirement, but they would like to understand just how well situated they are, and they have also prioritized survivor planning to confirm that they would both be fine should either pre-decease the other.

 Financial Plan Outcome

 As they suspected, Jack and Julie are in good shape for retirement, and after reviewing their plan results, they have begun to consider retiring earlier than they initially anticipated.
 They also have sufficient resources to financially weather a survivor situation, particularly if Jack receives an inheritance (as seems likely) from his father’s estate.
-Given Jack’s father’s long life, there is a higher than average change that Jack will be long-lived, and if that is the case, it will be beneficial for him to delay taking social security.
+Given Jack’s father’s long life, there is a higher than average chance that Jack will be long-lived, and if that is the case, it will be beneficial for him to delay taking social security.